IBM-Bluemix-Docs/java/spring-logging.md

 ```
 {: codeblock}

-Configure logback to use the new encoder with a `ConsoleAppender` in `logback.xml`.
-It should look something like the following:
+Configure logback to use the new encoder with a `ConsoleAppender` in `logback.xml` as seen in the following example:

 ```xml
 <configuration>